MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 - Bung, D. and Valero, D. (2016a).
 Image processing techniques for velocity estimation in highly aerated flows: bubble image velocimetry vs. optical flow.
 In: Proceedings of the 4th IAHR Europe Congress, Liege, Belgium, pages 151-157.
 - Bung, D. B. (2011).
 Non-intrusive measuring of air-water flow properties in selfaerated stepped spillway flow.
-In: In Proceedings of the 34th IAHR World Congress, Brisbane, Australia, pages 2380-2387.
+In: Proceedings of the 34th IAHR World Congress, Brisbane, Australia, pages 2380-2387.
 - Bung, D. B. and Valero, D. (2016b).
 Optical flow estimation in aerated flows.
 Journal of Hydraulic Research, 54, pages 575-580.
 - Bung, D. B. and Valero, D. (2017).
 FlowCV - an open source toolbox for computer vision applications in turbulent flows.
 In E-Proceedings of the 37th IAHR World Congress, Kuala Lumpur, Malaysia, 10 pages.
 - Zhang, G. and Chanson, H. (2017).
 - Kramer, M. and Chanson H. (2018).
-Optical flow estimations in aerated spillway flows: Filtering and discussion on sampling parameters, Experimental and Thermal Fluid Science
+Optical flow estimations in aerated spillway flows: Filtering and discussion on sampling parameters, Experimental and Thermal Fluid Science.